LorenzoZaccagnini/decentralizedstarnotary/README.md

 4. Create/Login into your metamask account.
 5. In metamask switch to `Rinkeby Test Network`.
 6. Have some test ethers loaded into your account.
 You can do it from [here](https://www.rinkeby.io/#faucet)
-7. Play with live demo [here](https://blockchainstarsnotary.netlify.com/)
+7. Try the live demo [here](https://blockchainstarsnotary.netlify.com/)

 ## Running the project locally
 1. Clone/Download this repository.